iwaldman/ipfs-image-dapp/README.md

 ## Overview

 IPFS and the Blockchain are a perfect match.
 Why?
-You can address large amounts of data with IPFS, and place the immutable, permanent IPFS links into a blockchain transaction.
+You can address large amounts of data with IPFS and place the immutable, permanent IPFS links into a blockchain transaction.
 This will timestamp and secure your content, without having to put the data on the chain itself.
 You now have undisputable proof that your image existed at that time it was uploaded.

-This dApp demonstrates how to implement IPFS file uploads and store the IPFS hash on the blockchain.
+This decentralized application (dApp) is a React single-page application that demonstrates how to implement IPFS file uploads and store the IPFS hash on the blockchain.

 ## Usage

 ### Main Page

-In this application, the main page displays a list of images filtered by owner.
-Each image displays the image, title, description, tags, upload timestamp and IPFS hash.
+In this application, the main page displays a list of image cards filtered by owner i.e. MetaMask account.
+Each image card displays the image, title, description, tags, upload timestamp and IPFS hash.

 ![IPFS Image dApp](../master/app.png?raw=true 'IPFS Image dApp')

 ### Upload an Image

 Click *Upload Image* to upload an image to IPFS and the blockchain.
-You will are required to enter an image title, optional description and appropriate tags.
+You are required to enter an image title, optional description and appropriate tags.
 Click *Upload* to submit.

 ![IPFS Image dApp](../master/upload-image.png?raw=true 'IPFS Image dApp')